Tsubasa109/ComfyUI-TemplateReference/README.md

 Main controls:

+- `Open` / `Save`: Load or save the Prompt Template JSON library.
+- `none`: Output an empty prompt.
+- `Output`: Select the template to send to the text output.
+- `List Off` / `List On`: Turn each block off or on.
+- `Hide All` / `Show All`: Hide or show all blocks.
 - `Add Template`: Add a prompt template block.
-- `Output`: Select which template should be sent to the text outputs.
-- `none`: Output an empty prompt.
-- `Open` / `Save`: Load or save a Prompt Template JSON library.
+- `Hide` / `Show`: Hide or show the selected block.
-- `Image`: Show or hide an optional reference image area for each prompt block.
+- `Image`: Show or hide the optional reference image area for each prompt block.
+- `Copy`: Copy the contents of the prompt textbox to the clipboard.
+- `Fit`: Adjust the block to fit the size of its text or reference image.
+- `Delete`: Delete the block.
+- `Upload`: Upload a reference image.

 ## Installation